shiftonelabs/laravel-cors/README.md

 ## Versions

-This package is meant for Laravel 5.0 through Laravel 6.x.
+This package is meant for Laravel 5.1 through Laravel 6.x.
 It does not yet support Lumen.
 This package uses middleware, and therefore does not support Laravel < 5.0.
+This package requires the `Kernel::hasMiddleware()` method, and therefore does not support Laravel 5.0.

 ## Install